Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

             - When dissociating the public ip addresses of the VMs in the network interface card, be sure to select assignment for IP as **static** instead of dynamic under the ` navigate VM || networking || IP configurations ->ipconfig1 -> assignment->static`
             - When you create a new public ip address for the load balancer, be sure to select **standard** under SKU, select the subscription
             - Also select **standard** for the SKU when creating a load balancer
-            - Note that for Standard SKU an NSG will need to be created that has a white list of ips
+            - Note that for Standard SKU an NSG will need to be created that has a white list of ips.
+In contrast, creation of NSG is optional for basic SKU, but required for standard
+            - Likewise, add backend pool and add the VMs to the pool.
+Subsequently add a health probe like before